 Drawing with strokes of different directions.

-Working out small details with a thin brush.
+Working on small details with a thin brush.

 Activation of figurative memory, development of the ability to analyze and predict.